jodykpw/centos-8-cloudinit/README.md

 ### Cloning Template VMs for Scalable Deployment

+To deploy a virtual machine (VM) across multiple nodes using Terraform with the Proxmox provider where each node requires its own VM template.
+To clone a Proxmox template across multiple nodes, you can use a Bash script "cloning-template".

+It is important to note that this process requires shared storage, the template's disks must be stored on the shared storage to ensure proper functionality and access across the multiple nodes.

 1. Go to cloning-template folder.
 2. Modify the `cloning-template` clone.sh file according to your requirements.
 2. Modify the `cloning-template` environment variables in the .env file according to your requirements.